Kamata954/raw-crud-practice/README.md

 # Raw Crud App practice

-## CRUD with express, node and mongodb
+Simple CRUD app using Mongodb, Express and Node.js to generate some cool anime quotes